fedbiomed/fedbiomed/README.md

 Note: In case of frozen loading bar while accessing jupyterlab notebook, please refresh or logout and login again.

-**Note:** Please go `env/development/docker/README.md` directory to have more information about launching JupyterHub using `docker-compose` and adding jupyterhub user.
+**Note:** Please go `env/development/docker/README.md` to have more information about launching JupyterHub using `docker-compose` and adding jupyterhub user.

 ## Using Tensorboard